-Comparative gross and biometrical studies on heart of Gaddi sheep and Gaddi goats
+Comparative gross and biometrical studies on the heart of Gaddi sheep and Gaddi goats

 ABSTRACT

 This study presents a comparative gross and biometrical analysis of the heart in Gaddi sheep and Gaddi goats of Himachal Pradesh.
 Sixteen heart samples (eight from each species) were collected from healthy adult animals at a local abattoir.
-Gross anatomical observations revealed that in both species the heart was located ventrally within the mediastinum extending from the third to the sixth intercostal space.
-The heart of the goat appeared more conical compared to the relatively less tapered heart of the sheep.
+Gross anatomical observations revealed that the heart of both species was located ventrally within the mediastinum extending from the third to the sixth intercostal space.
+The heart of the goat appeared more conical as compared to the relatively less tapered heart of the sheep.
 In both species the heart exhibited a triangular shape with a blunt apex entirely formed by the left ventricle.
-A considerable amount of epicardial fat observed on the surface of heart in both species.
+A considerable amount of epicardial fat was observed on the surface of heart in both the species.
 Biometric analysis demonstrated that the mean heart weight was 107.5 ± 2.54g in Gaddi sheep and 113.8 ± 2.85 g in Gaddi goats.
 The mean length of the anterior border (base to apex) measured 68.0 ± 4.4 mm in sheep and 72.7 ± 2.2 mm in goats.
 The mean heart diameter was recorded as 174.0 ± 17.6 mm in sheep and 176.0 ± 3.0 mm in goats.
 Additional parameters including circumference at the coronary groove, thicknesses of the ventricular walls and moderator band and external diameters of the aorta and vena cava were also assessed.
 The comparative data indicated that most biometrical parameters were greater in Gaddi goats than in Gaddi sheep highlighting species-specific anatomical differences that may have physiological and clinical relevance.

-Key words: Biometery; Gaddi; goat; gross; heart; sheep.
+Key words: Biometry; Gaddi; goat; gross; heart; sheep.

 INTRODUCTION

-Sheep and goats were among the earliest domesticated ruminants and continue to play a vital role in livestock-based economies.
-In India, these species contribute significantly to agricultural productivity and contributes approximately 2–3% of global wool production and ranking among the top wool-producing countries.
-Additionally, sheep alone contribute about 7.68% to India’s total meat output emphasizing the economic importance of small ruminants in the country.
+Sheep and goats were among the earliest domesticated ruminants which continued to play a vital role in livestock-based economies.
+In India, these species contribute significantly to agricultural productivity and contributes approximately 2–3% of global wool production and ranking among the top wool-producing countries (Add reference).
+Additionally, sheep alone contribute about 7.68% to India’s total meat output emphasizing the economic importance of small ruminants in the country (Add Reference).
 As a vital component of the circulatory system, the heart functions as a muscular pump to maintain systemic and pulmonary circulation.
-Detailed anatomical and biometrical understanding of the heart is critical for identifying structural or functional disorders (Sisson & Grossman, 1975; Nickel et al., 1981).
-Several researchers have explored the cardiac anatomy in domestic animals and highlighted species-specific anatomical features like Panditrao (2014) in sheep, Sathapathy (2013) in goats, Gupta (2013) in buffaloes and Crick et al. (1998) in pig.
+Detailed anatomical and biometrical understanding of the heart is critical for identifying structural and functional disorders (Sisson & Grossman, 1975; Nickel et al., 1981).
+Several researchers have explored the cardiac anatomy in domestic animals and highlighted species-specific anatomical features like Panditrao (2014) in sheep, Sathapathy et al. (2013) in goats, Gupta et al. (2012) in buffaloes and Crick et al. (1998) in pig (Add reference of Suri et al., 2025 in non-descript goats of Jammu).
 Although similar data exist for other breeds but there is a distinct lack of published information on the heart morphology and biometrics in Gaddi sheep and goats.
 This lack of data hinders the ability to accurately recognize cardiac abnormalities and develop appropriate surgical treatment strategies.
 Therefore, a detailed investigation of the gross anatomical and biometric characteristics of the heart in Gaddi sheep and goats of Himachal Pradesh is both necessary and relevant.

 Materials and Methods